LaoshuBaby/GraduationProjectManagerSystem/README.md

 **Security considerations:**

 During the login process, whether to use the stored match in advance for the administrator instead of directly querying the query avoids the risk of SQL injection during the user login process.
-Common SQL injection points such as admin'# are avoided .
+Common SQL injection points such as ```admin'#``` are avoided .

-Injecting methods such as'or 1=1# or username' AND 1=1—hack, or the worse username; DROP TABLE user-hack attacks, use the form of preprocessing the requested string, filtering Which can provide multi-statement execution; and = two common characters, while reducing the loss of user freedom as much as possible, while preventing SQL injection attacks.
+Injecting methods such as```''or 1=1#``` or ```username' AND 1=1—hack```, or the worse```username;DROP TABLE user—hack```attacks, use the form of preprocessing the requested string, filtering Which can provide multi-statement execution; and = two common characters, while reducing the loss of user freedom as much as possible, while preventing SQL injection attacks.

 Unfortunately, due to time constraints, the password failed to use HASH after salting, and then the post-HASH data was processed in a more secure way, but the plain text was directly sent to the query.

+Translation needed update.
+Using en_UK not en_US to show the against of USA.

 =====================EN_UK===================